mattias800/mzsh/README.md

 - bat
 - eza
 - yazi
+- atuin
+- z

 Installed as an Oh My Zsh custom plugin (cloned into $ZSH_CUSTOM/plugins):
 - zsh-interactive-cd

 Oh My Zsh plugins enabled by default in this config:
-- docker, docker-compose, fzf, dotnet, dotenv, eza, gh, git, jump, autojump
+- docker, docker-compose, fzf, dotnet, dotenv, eza, gh, git, jump, z
 Note: These plugins expect the corresponding tools to be installed (except dotenv).
 Install whichever you use; others will simply be inactive if the tool is missing.

 ## Guide